Visuals of past 99u Conferences

 So instead of seven links, we will have four main links:

-- Home/Overview (99uConference Logo): Information about Speakers, Partnership, Why attend, Who attends.
+Home/Overview (99uConference Logo): Information about Speakers, partnerships, Why attend, Who attends.

-- Agenda: What's happening Day 1 and Day 2, workshops, conferences, and parties.
+Agenda: What's happening on Day 1 and Day 2, workshops, conferences, and parties.
 Where, When and Who is the speaker.

 I could test new wireframes, on how the users searched for information and interacted on the website.
 These were Digital Low-Fi Wireframes, done in Sketch with Form Toolkit and animated on Invision.

 Need more references for the "Agenda" layout and how to organize this information.